22 Nov Machine Translation vs. Computer-Assisted Translation

 Besides, human understands the context and social norms so you don’t have to worry too much about word use or grammar of the translated text.

-Anyway, the price is significantly low compared to hiring translators or using CAT Tools.
+The price is significantly lower than that for hiring translators or using CAT Tools.

 But you know, you get what you pay for.